powersindustries/gabriel_java_poc/README.md

 # Gabriel
-Gabriel is an open source email newsletter platform.
+Gabriel is an open source email newsletter platforms mysql.